 Most parents have the best of intentions for their children but a laser focus on test scores doesn’t always produce the best results.
 In fact, putting too much focus on academic performance can produce the opposite of the intended effect.

 If you’re one of those parents who is obsessed with how the scaling system works, drills your teen at the dinner table, or expects top-of-the-class marks on every WACE exam, be prepared for tears – and they’ll probably be yours.
 Creating the right environment at home is key to getting the best results – and putting your teen on the path to academic success throughout their university career.

 Nagging never works.
 According to Marilyn Price-Mitchell, PhD in an article in Psychology Today, nagging sets up a power struggle between you and your child.
 When one of you wins, the other loses.
 No matter how you look at it, it’s an overall loss for your family.

-While you want to encourage the student in your family to do well, going overboard puts your child in a situation where stress begins to have a negative impact.
+While you want to encourage the student in your family to do well, going overboard puts your teen in a situation where stress begins to have a negative impact.
 Side effects from unchecked stress are counterproductive to learning, including low motivation, sleep problems, and the inability to focus or concentrate.

 Making a positive contribution to university test scores

 Parental and familial support has a big impact on physical and emotional health.
 Students who have support from their family and immediate circles do better on test results and have better mental health overall.
 This is especially vital for the rigorous testing required for university exams.

 Here are five practical ways you can provide a supportive study environment for your teenager: